Redwood City Seed Company,

 Five weeks later, a one-foot ruler on the left, showing the pulled plant barely regrowing, compared to the plants that were cut at ground level, one inch, 2", 3" and 4".

-After five weeks, comparing pulled vs. cutting at
+five weeks, comparing pulled vs. cutting at ground level.

 Here are the measurements, as the harvested plants regrew: